Take a look at the marque’s historic motorsport vehicles.

 The event was named the Le Petit Journal Horseless Carriages Contest: a race sponsored by the French publication, Le Petit Journal.
 From the name of the race alone, the objective was clear.
 Horsepower was here to replace actual horses.

 It was a move that sought to promote motorsports in the early years of the automotive industry.
 And the vehicles that joined the race were the distant ancestors of modern cars, some from manufacturers that exist until now.
 Mostly, they did look like carriages with engines bolted onto them, and among them was the first Benz vehicle to join a motorsport competition.

 This was how Mercedes-Benz’s long history with racing began, and with it came the start of the marque that we know today.

 Now—more than a hundred years later—Mercedes-Benz continues to be involved in the motorsport world.
-And on its anniversary, we take a look at some of its historic cars that played a role on the tracks and made world records.
+And browsing from the archives, we take a look at some of their historic cars that played a role on the tracks and made world records.

 200 HP “Blitzen-Benz”

 The 200 HP Blitzen Benz (or Lightning Benz) was built in 1909, with an upsized engine built to throw out 200 horsepower.
 It was a car that was meant to shatter land speed records, and had only one goal: to reach a maximum speed of more than 200 km/h.

 Carl Benz, the founder of Benz & Cie, wasn’t really thrilled about the idea, believing that motorsports weren’t the main objective of the company.
 He wanted to focus on manufacturing automobiles for normal use instead.
 Still, a board member named Julius Ganss believed that there was one thing that could be gained from all this: a massive amount of publicity.